jonatan-branting/nvim-better-n/README.md

 it used for multiple different movement commands, in the same vein `.` repeats action commands.

-For example, if we jump to the next hunk, using `<leader>hn`, we can repeat that command using `n`, allowing for far easier "scrolling" using that motion without coming up with a bind that is easier to repeat.
+For example, if we jump to the next hunk, using `]h`, we can repeat that command using `n`, allowing for far easier "scrolling" using that motion without coming up with a bind that is easier to repeat.